mosra/m.css/doc/documentation/python.rst

                                     put into the footer.
 If not set, a default generic text is used.
 If empty, no footer is rendered at all.
+:py:`CLASS_INDEX_EXPAND_LEVELS`     How many levels of the class index tree to
+                                    expand. :py:`0` means only the top-level
+                                    symbols are shown.
+If not set, :py:`1` is used.
+:py:`CLASS_INDEX_EXPAND_INNER`      Whether to expand inner classes in the
+                                    class index.
+If not set, :py:`False` is used.
 :py:`SEARCH_DISABLED: bool`         Disable search functionality.
 If this
                                     option is set, no search data is compiled and the rendered HTML does not contain